PostHog/posthog-orbit-love-plugin/README.md

 This plugin provides an hourly sync of workspace stats from Orbit's [Workspace Stats API](https://docs.orbit.love/reference/get_-workspace-id-reports) into PostHog.

-Workspace stats are sent into your PostHog instance as an `orbit love report` event.
-Apply a filter on the `report type` event property to access the type of report.

 ## Installation

 1. Open PostHog.
 1. Go to the Plugins page from the sidebar.
 1. Head to the Advanced tab.
 1. "Install from GitHub, GitLab or npm" using this repository's URL.

+## Usage

+Workspace stats are sent into your PostHog instance as an `orbit love report` event.
+- Apply a filter on the `report type` event properties specific to a report.
+  - Supported report types include: `overview`, `members`, and `activities`.

+Refer to the [Workspace Stats API](https://docs.orbit.love/reference/get_-workspace-id-reports) for a full list of properties available in each report.

 ## Questions?